howerj/bit-serial/readme.md

 	make

 By default the [VHDL][] test bench is built and simulated in [GHDL][].
-This requires that the assembler is build, to assemble the test program [bit.asm][] into a file readable by the simulator.
+This requires [gforth][] to assemble the test program [bit.fth][] into a file readable by the simulator.

 	make run

-This target builds the C based simulator/assembler, assembles the test program and runs the simulator on the assembled program.
+This target builds the C based simulator, assembles the test program and runs the simulator on the assembled program.

 	make simulation synthesis implementation bitfile